 There will be no need of verifying your Class 12th roll number/enrollment number.

-JEE Mains Exam centers were increased by 258 which includes 248 test centers in India and 10 centers outside India.
+JEE Main Exam centers have been increased by 258 which includes 248 test centers in India and 10 centers outside India.